molendijk/Frequency-Reference/README.md

   ### Preparations
   1. Solder SMD parts on F-side and B-side **EXCEPT: power jumpers R10, R14, R22 and Edge-mount coax connectors**
-  2. Solder through-hole parts: potentiometer R15 and U6 regulator
+  2. Solder through-hole parts: potentiometer R15 and U6 regulator, LEDs D1 and D2 (Square pin is the cathode -> short leg).
   ### Power-supply
   3. Connect VBUS to a 16V power-supply and while measuring (with a DVM) the voltage between TP_GND and TP_15V trim potentiometer R15 to obtain 15V.
   4. Solder through-hole parts: potentiometers R12, R17 and regulators U2, U3.
   5. Trim potentiometer R17 while measuring TP_P5V to get 5V
-  6. Trim potentiometer R12 which measuring TP_P3V3 to get 3.3V
+  6. Trim potentiometer R12 while measuring TP_P3V3 to get 3.3V
   7. Solder power jumpers: R10, R14 (+5V and +3.3V) and measure the current going into VBUS (IBUS) to be ~30mA.
+  LED D2 should be lit.
   ### 10MHz distributor
   8. Solder Edge-mount SMA coax J1, J2, J3, J4, transistor Q1 and potentiometer R5.
   9. Inject 10MHz ~1.3Vpp in port 10MHz in (J4).